camunda/camunda-docs-static/get-started/content/quick-start/deploy.md

 # Use the Camunda Modeler to Deploy the Process

-In order to deploy the Process, click on the deploy button in the Camunda Modeler, then give it the Deployment Name "Payment Retrieval" and hit the Deploy button.
+In order to deploy the Process, click on the deploy button in the Camunda Modeler, then give it the Deployment Name "Payment Retrieval" and click the Deploy button.
 {{< img src="../img/modeler-deploy1.png" >}}
 {{< img src="../img/modeler-deploy2.png" >}}
 You should see a success message in the Camunda Modeler: